Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **People you know**
     Tell your friends, family, colleagues and classmates that you need a place to live.
 People often find an apartment this way.[^21]
 - **Your [[Hausverwaltung]]**
     Landlords often give priority to people they already know.
+They might put you on a waiting list.
 - **Your university**
     Universities have boards with apartment listings, and help clinics for new students.[^7] Join the waiting list for [student housing](#student-housing).

 ### Apartment search websites

 - **[ImmoScout24](https://www.immobilienscout24.de/)**
     The biggest housing website.
-You can pay for a premium account to message landlords first.
-Without the premium account, you have no chance.[^1]
+The premium account is worth it.
+Without it, you have no chance.[^1]
-- **[Kleinanzeigen](https://www.kleinanzeigen.de:443/)** - Biggest classified ads site.
+- **[Kleinanzeigen](https://www.kleinanzeigen.de:443/)** - Biggest classified ads website.
-- **[Immowelt](https://www.immowelt.de/)** - Second biggest apartment listing site
+- **[Immowelt](https://www.immowelt.de/)** - Second biggest apartment listing website
 - [Immonet](https://www.immonet.de/)
 - [Immobilo](https://www.immobilo.de/)
 - [Wohnungsbörse](https://www.wohnungsboerse.net/)